Introduction: Hand Built Full Range Portable Bluetooth Speaker

 5. All the holes are made airtight using hot glue.

-1. All the corners and edges are sanded to perfection.
+1. All the corners and edges are sanded to perfection by hand using a sand paper or a sanding block

 And there you have it , a powerful 6 speaker full range portable speaker